Build Manager Instructions

 one for Spack build environment configuration files and fragments.

-These two repositories for each experiment, properly configured, will allow CSAID to build releases of shared packages that can be reused by all the various groups, by combining them all into a global solve.
+These two repositories for each experiment, properly configured, will allow SCD to build releases of shared packages that can be reused by all the various groups, by combining them all into a global solve.
 This global solve is the mechanism by which Spack can ensure that we produce a single consistent set of packages that will work together and which satisfy the set of constraints imposed by the recipes of all the different participating experiments.

 Build environment configuration files

 The reference builds and the various experiment software stacks should be built in Spack build environments [1], which will have configuration files (spack.yaml) which include (by URL) multiple shared config fragments, which are owned and controlled by the various organizations whose software is being included.
-In particular we expect each experiment to have, under version control, a build configuration repository of at least 3 files:
+In particular we expect each experiment to have, under version control, a build configuration repository of at least two files:

-A file defining lists of specs hypot_specs.yaml
+A file defining lists of specs hypot-specs.yaml

-A file listing package version and variant requirements, hypot_packages.yaml
+A file listing package version and variant requirements, hypot-packages.yaml

-An actual build configuration file which includes the above, along with including similar files for the larsoft and fife projects, etc., needed.
+An build configuration file which includes the above, along with including similar files for the larsoft and fife projects, etc., needed.

 These files should be under version control in order to provide different branched versions of those files for different purposes, to be explained in more detail below.

 The files above for a particular experiment should be in a repository controlled by that experiment.
-Similarly there will be build configuration files for the various CSAID projects, like larsoft, phlex, art, fife, etc.
+Similarly there will be build configuration files for the various SCD projects, like larsoft, phlex, art, fife, etc.

 We will now discuss the format and usage of these various files in more detail.

-Specs files hypot_specs.yaml
+Specs files hypot-specs.yaml

 These files will be YAML [2] files whose contents will be a dictionary named definitions, defining a list of specs.
 These are usually just as package names, for example: